Learning Pool LRS xAPI Reports and Exports – Part 3

 Once you’re there, click “File” in the top left, then select “Make a copy…” from the menu.

 Enter a new name for your copy then click “Ok”.
 In your new copy, paste the cells that you previously copied from your download into this spreadsheet by selecting the top-left cell and then pasting.

 You should now have something that looks a little bit like this…

 When the Google sheet finishes processing the data, the graphs which can be found by clicking the tabs at the bottom of your screen will be populated and you can begin to analyse the effort of your learners.

-I hope you’ve now got the hang of reports and exports in Learning Locker.
+I hope you’ve now got the hang of reports and exports in Learning Pool LRS.
 If you find any issues with our tools please report them in our issue tracker on Github.

 If you have some specific needs for reporting and exporting, then get in touch to discuss your requirements.

 Get in touch to discover how we can help